4DOS

-4DOS is a command-line interpreter by JP Software, designed to replace the default command interpreter COMMAND.COM in Microsoft DOS and Windows.
+4DOS is a command-line interpreter by JP Software, designed to replace the default command interpreter COMMAND.COM in MS-DOS and Windows.
 It was written by Rex C. Conn and Tom Rawson and first released in 1989.
 Compared to the default, it has a large number of enhancements.

 4OS2 and 4NT are similar products that replace cmd.exe in OS/2 and Windows NT respectively.

 Overview

 4DOS is most often used as a command-line replacement for the following operating systems: